SuperSwordTW/Distance-Trig-Calc-2d/README.md

-# Distance Calculating with Trigonometry [Optimized]
+2D Distance Calculating with Trigonometry [Optimized]
 ## Info
-When calculating a distance from 2 points, we usually use pythagorean theorem. $sqrt(a^2+b^2)=c$.
+When calculating a distance between two points, we usually use the Pythagorean theorem. $sqrt(a^2+b^2)=c$.
-But sqaring in Minecraft can cause some problem esspecially when we are scaling things up Because it can easily run out of a scorebaord space, which is a int.
+But squaring in Minecraft can cause some problems, especially when we are scaling things up Because it can easily run out of a scorebaord space, which is a int.
 Instead of relying on pythagorean theorem, we can use Trigonometry to solve the problem.

 ![triangle](https://user-images.githubusercontent.com/63050705/223461489-503eaedc-f7fc-437e-86e1-9686210dd232.png)

-Draw a right triangle from 2 points.
+Draw a right triangle from two points.
 Then $tan^-1({a \over b})$ represents theta.
 Since $sin(theta)$= $a \over c$.
-So, $a \over {sin(tan^-1({a \over b}))}$ would equal to $c$.
+So, $a \over {sin(tan^-1({a \over b}))}$ would equal $c$.

-Now we have the formula, we just need to calculate it in Minecraft.
+Now that we have the formula, we just need to calculate it in Minecraft.

-$sin$ can be calculated with a few ways.
-Such as by using a marker at the origin(0,0,0) and set it's rotation, then tp it ^ ^ ^1, so the opp. side length devided by 1(hypotenuse) would result in the sin value.
-Altough, as you can see, maneuvering markers is not efficient, we can obeserve the domain, which is 0°~90°.
+$sin$ can be calculated in a few ways.
+Such as by using a marker at the origin (0,0,0) and set it's rotation, then tp it ^ ^ ^1, so the opposite side length is divided by 1 (hypotenuse) would result in a sin value.
+Although, as you can see, maneuvering markers is not efficient, we can obeserve the domain, which is 0°~90°.
 Therefore, we can just create a table for every angles that would be needed.
-With 2 decimal place accuracy, its a 9000 elements table.
+With 2 decimal places of accuracy, it's a 9000-element table.

-$tan^-1$, or inverse tangent can be calculated just by using the `facing x y z` then getting the rotation, since $tan^-1$ is the angle.
+$tan^-1$, or inverse tangent, can be calculated just by using the `facing x y z` then getting the rotation since $tan^-1$ is the angle.

+## Efficiency

+The efficiency of this method is fairly high, as the benchmark would average around 120,000 commands. which, if compared to the entity display method by Triton, benchmark would average around 90,000 commands.

+Of course, using newton rasphon on scoreboard to calculate square root is still the fastest, but the problem with squaring would be a major problem, as your inputs cannot reach over 10000, or else it would over flow.

 ## Implementation
 Install the datapack into the corresponding folder.
 ```
-scoreboard players set dx distance [value]
-scoreboard players set dy distance [value]
+scoreboard players set .dx distance [value]
-scoreboard players set dz distance [value]
+scoreboard players set .dz distance [value]
 ```
-Set the change in x, y, z with scoreboard.
+Set the change in x, z with scoreboard.
-***dx*** and ***dz*** value must be ***Positive*** Leave y in 0 if you want to calculate 2d distance.
+***dx*** and ***dz*** value must be ***Positive***
 ```
+function distance:start
 scoreboard players get .out distance
 ```
 This will get you the result distance, with 2 digit accuracy.